gvwilson/sensibleadventures/nardica/nardica.md

 There,
 just a couple of meters away,
-stood Aunt Naggie and a slim Asian man in a brown and gray suit that was probably as old as the *Guinevere*.
+stood Aunt Naggie and an elderly Asian man in a patched brown and gray uniform of the old Ecological Corps.
-Iffy couldn't hear what they were saying over the bustle of the crowd, but from the way they were looking at each other she was pretty sure they weren't discussing how quickly the latest batch of tweaked microbes brought in from India were turning 'Nardica's barren rocks into soil.
+Iffy couldn't hear what they were saying over the bustle of the crowd, but from the way they were looking into each others' eyes she was pretty sure they weren't discussing topsoil formation.

-The man in the suit handed Aunt Naggie something and leaned forward to kiss her on the cheek.
+The ecologist handed Aunt Naggie something and leaned forward to kiss her on the cheek.
 The space above their heads flickered as he did so.
 It was another video carpet,